Queen Street Mill: Notable events/media

 The weaving shed was used in a scene in the 2010 film The King's Speech.
 The museum was also used to portray the Milton steam mill in the BBC series North & South, featured in Life on Mars and appeared in the 2015 BBC adaption of An Inspector Calls.

 Queen Street has also featured in a variety of documentaries including Channel 4's 2014 series Hidden Villages presented by Penelope Keith.

+The mill was also featured with Prunella Scales and Timothy West in an episode of Great Canal Journeys S4E3.